sophiebits/blog/_posts/2013-06-18-a-near-perfect-oninput-shim-for-ie-8-and-9.md

 title: A near-perfect oninput shim for IE 8 and 9
 ---

 I recently began using [React](http://facebook.github.io/react/), which, like many libraries, has an events system designed so event properties can be normalized between browsers and custom events can be created.
-I contributed a synthetic event called [textchange](https://github.com/facebook/react/pull/75) which is essentially a cross-browser shim for the input event (which is natively supported in modern browsers but not in older versions of IE).
+I [contributed](https://github.com/facebook/react/pull/75) a synthetic event called [onChange](http://facebook.github.io/react/docs/forms.html) which is essentially a cross-browser shim for the input event (which is natively supported in modern browsers but not in older versions of IE).

 In this post I'll explain how the input event works and how I'm simulating it in IE 8 and 9.
 I'll also point you to a jQuery plugin I made so you can take advantage of my textchange event regardless of whether you're using React yet or not.